 Dedicating time to Re-entry Continues to Serve Me

-The Re-enty Roadmap, along with Dr. Brubaker’s webinars, articles, and exercises, has inspired me to approach my re-entry in a mindful way.
+The Re-entry Roadmap, along with Dr. Brubaker’s webinars, articles, and exercises, has inspired me to approach my re-entry from abroad in a mindful way.
 As I work through these materials, I continue to find value and meaning within my past experiences abroad.

 Unpacking my re-entry has not only given me a new sense of inner peace, it has also helped me become a stronger advisor, and better resource for the institutions I work with.
 I am happy to say my re-entry experience is no longer working against me; now it is working for me!